LEADERSHIP VS. MANAGEMENT

 - Ability to Direct: day-to-day work efforts, review resources needed and anticipate needs along the way

 - Process Management: establish work rules, processes, standards, and operating procedures

 - People Focused: look after your people, their needs, listen to them and involve them

-In order for you to engage your staff in providing the best service to your clients or partners, you must engage them in your vision and align their perceptions and behaviours.
+In order for you to engage your staff in providing the best service to your clients or partners, you must engage them in your vision and align their perceptions and behaviors.
 You need to get them excited about where you are taking them while making sure they know what’s in it for them.
-With smaller organizations, the challenge lies in making sure you are both leading your team as well as managing your day to day operation.
-Those who are able to do both, will create a competitive advantage.
+With smaller organizations, the challenge lies in making sure you are both leading your team as well as managing your day to day operations.
+Those who are able to do both will create a competitive advantage.

 Are you both a leader and a manager; what would your staff say if you were to ask them?